You may have heard the old adage: you are what you eat?

 According to Ayurvedic wisdom from India, as well as Traditional Chinese Medicine, all matter contains energetic qualities that we cannot see, but we can experience.

-The most commonly discussed qualities in food are dryness, oiliness, heaviness, lightness, hotness, and coldness.
+The most commonly discussed qualities in food are dry, oily, heavy, light, hot, and cold.

-Each quality has an impact on how the body functions, as well as on how our mind functions.
+Each of these qualities has an impact on how the body functions, as well as on how our mind functions.

-So the big thing to understand is that what we eat either increases or decreases these qualities in our bodies.
+So the big thing to understand is that what we eat either increases, or decreases, these qualities in our bodies.

-Ayurvedic doctors use this knowledge to prescribe foods and herbs to correct imbalances in the body due to the imbalances in the qualities that have led to discomfort or disease.
+Ayurveda practitioners like myself use this knowledge to recommend foods and herbs to correct imbalances in the body due to the imbalances in the qualities that have led to discomfort or disease.

-This way you can begin to experience balance in both mind and body.
+This way you can start to balance mind and body.

 Imagine you are juggling balls, or carrying a bunch of dishes of different shapes.
-To keep everyone in the air, you must constantly adjust.
+To keep everything in the air, you must constantly adjust.

 This is to say that balance is always fluid.
 There is no single solution that will always work.
 The skill is to learn how to adjust as you go about your day.

-The only way is to understand the elements and qualities that are part of a balanced system, and learn to juggle.
+You get started by learning about the elements and qualities that are part of a balanced system, then you learn to juggle them.

 Juggling means you must understand yourself, and pay attention to how things in your life impact your sense of internal calm.

-In my experience, cooking is the easiest way to practice finding mind-body balance.
+In my experience, cooking is the easiest way to practice mind-body balance.

 Since foods have an impact on your mind and body, you can notice how you feel dissatisfied when your meal is unbalanced.